 Passengers begins to unravel though once Aurora wakes up.
 A brief meditation on what isolation can do to a person quickly becomes a typical romantic comedy with an atypical setting.
 Boy meets girl based on a lie.
 Everything seems to be going great until girl discovers lie.
 Girl makes up with boy.
 If you think the fact that Jim’s deception is somewhat more serious than a How to Lose a Guy in 10 Days article (“He murdered me,” as Aurora puts it) would alter this formula in any way, unfortunately you’d be disappointed.

 It’s also worth commenting that Jim chooses Aurora for her looks and charm.
 Yes, she’s actually quite bright but she’s a journalist.
 Out of 5,000 passengers, you’d think he could have found someone more qualified to help maintain a spaceship for 90 years and maybe even help him figure out how to get back to sleep.
-She’s clever and tough but still pretty useless once the ships starts to fall apart and Jim the mechanic needs to figure out how to save her and everyone else on board, thus winning back her heart.
+She’s clever and tough but still pretty useless once the ship starts to fall apart and Jim the mechanic needs to figure out how to save her and everyone else on board, thus winning back her heart.
 The cop-out is downright insulting.
 Besides, as cinema, watching someone fix a broken spaceship is neither as suspenseful or exciting as you might think.

 What many critics panning Passengers won’t tell you is that the first 20-30 minutes are actually quite gripping.
 From there on it’s pretty much as bad as they say.